-- 7. In the discharge of my duties I confirm that the Attorney General has made available to me all the documentation generated in relation to the requests for, and issue of, warrants for interception and I have examined the applications and the warrants.
-I am satisfied that the Law Officers have exercised the greatest care in issuing warrants during the course of last year.
-Indeed I am satisfied that all those concerned in the application for and execution of warrants have demonstrated an informed and conscientious recognition of their obligations.
-Every effort has been made to ensure that interception in each case does not go beyond what is strictly required to intercept communications covered by the warrant.
-I have found no evidence to suggest that any rule or guideline has been disobeyed, nor that any errors or irregularities have otherwise occurred. - 8.
+- 8. In the discharge of my duties I confirm that the Attorney General has made available to me all the documentation generated in relation to the requests for, and issue of, warrants for interception and I have examined the documentation.
+I have discussed the applications that were made and warrants granted during the course of this year with the Attorney General, and I am satisfied that the Law Officers have exercised the greatest care in issuing warrants during the course of last year. - 9.
 In the course of my investigations this year I visited police headquarters.
-I had a meeting with the Chief Officer of Police, Mr. Graham Power, and with the Deputy Agent (Operations), States of Jersey Customs and Excise Department, Mr. Steven Le Marquand.
-I also met the officers who participate in the mechanics of interception at the site where those operations are conducted and I viewed the facilities available to them which are to a standard approved by the Home Office.
-Again this year, I was impressed by the conscientious approach to the operations on the part of those involved.
+I had a meeting with senior officers of the Police and the Bureau des Impôts.
+I also met the officers who participate in the mechanics of interception at the site where those operations are conducted and I viewed the facilities available to them which are to a standard approved by the Home Office in London.
+Again this year, I was impressed by the conscientious and diligent approach to the operations on the part of those involved. - 10.
+I am satisfied that all those concerned in the applications for and execution of warrants have demonstrated an informed recognition of their obligations.
+Every effort is made to ensure that interception in each case does not go beyond what is strictly required to intercept communications covered by the warrant. - 11.
 A rigorous internal vetting procedure is in place for those engaged in monitoring duties and there exists both day to day and overall supervision by senior officers.
-Rules are clearly established to ensure that intercepted material is not reproduced and that it is never removed from the appropriate location, Knowledge of interceptions is kept strictly limited to those who need to know.
-I reviewed the vetting procedure and the rules on intercepted material and I am satisfied that they are apt to ensure compliance with the Law.
+Rules are clearly established to ensure that intercepted material is not reproduced and that it is never removed from the appropriate location.

+Knowledge of interceptions is kept strictly limited to those who need to know.

-- 9. I am satisfied that those involved are aware that interception is rightly considered as a grave invasion of the privacy of an individual and that in accordance with the principle of Article 3(3) interception should only be used as a tool of last resort when all other investigative methods have either been tried and failed or have been considered. and for sound reasons rejected. - 10.
-The duties of the Commissioner do not extend to possible breaches of Article 2 nor is he concerned with surveillance outside the context of interception.
-However, it may be assumed that if I had discovered a case of unlawful interception I would report it.
-I have found no such breach. - 11.
-In the absence abroad of the Attorney General during the course of my review of the facility this year, I discussed both with the Solicitor General and with Mr. Power the contribution which the facility had made to the prevention and detection of serious crime during the course of 2002.
-I am satisfied that the contribution is significant and that interception is a valuable weapon for both police and the customs. - 12.
-In accordance with the provisions of Article 9(8), it has been my practice to append to each Annual Report a Confidential Appendix providing further detail of the use of the facility.
+- 12. I am satisfied that those involved are aware that interception is rightly considered as a grave invasion of the privacy of an individual and that in accordance with the principle of Article 3(3), interception should only be used as a tool of last resort when all other investigative methods have either been tried and failed or have been considered and for sound reasons rejected. - 13.
+In the course of my discussions of the use of the facility with the Attorney General and with the senior officers of Police and Customs I reviewed the use of the facility.
+I am satisfied that interception is a valuable weapon for both police and the customs in combating serious crime. - 14.
+In accordance with the provisions of Article 9(8), it has been my practice to append to each Annua Report a Confidential Appendix providing further detail of the use of the facility.
 Lest the Bailiff should agree that it would be appropriate to withhold from publication those details which are necessarily sensitive and which would, if published, have a detrimental effect on the effectiveness of the facility, I attach such an Appendix for consideration by him as to whether it would be appropriate to invoke the provisions of Article 9(8).